COVID-19 pandemic in Saskatchewan: Local responses

+Municipalities

-On March 18, a Sangster's health store in Lawson Heights, Saskatoon was closed after multiple visits by an asymptomatic customer who stated that she had recently returned from international travel to Hawaii, and that multiple passengers on the flight had felt ill.
-The store's local owner criticized the customer for breaking recommended self-isolation.
-On March 20, Regina Transit and Saskatoon Transit suspended fares for all bus service, but with reduced service.
+On March 20 2020, Regina Transit and Saskatoon Transit suspended fares for all bus service, but with reduced service.

 The municipal governments of Gravelbourg and Regina declared their own states of emergency with stricter restrictions than those enforced by the province.
 Regina announced an intent to ban all public meetings larger than 5 people or more (outside of home, workplaces, or as part of essential services), and order the closure of retail stores in specific categories to in-person shopping (including clothing, furniture, games, sporting goods, and toys) effective March 23.
 Mayor of Regina Michael Fougere argued that Saskatchewan's initial restrictions were not strict enough, arguing that meetings of 50 people were too large to avoid possible community transmission, and that restaurants and bars should have been ordered to close rather than limit capacity.
-Gravelbourg similarly ordered that all businesses be closed to the public for 14 days (delivery and curbside pickup would still be allowed, and there were special operating requirements planned for the local Co-op store), and that only a maximum of five employees could be in a building at any one time.

-On March 22, the province stated that it would take steps to ensure that its emergency measures maintain precedence over municipal orders that include "contrary standards", therefore vetoing the announced orders.
+Gravelbourg similarly ordered that all businesses be closed to the public for 14 days, and that only a maximum of five employees could be in a building at any one time.
+On March 22, the province stated that it would take steps to ensure that its emergency measures maintained precedence over municipal orders that included "contrary standards", therefore vetoing the announced orders.
 Minister of Government Relations Lori Carr explained that "during this time of great uncertainty, it is of the utmost importance that we provide certainty to Saskatchewan residents and make every effort to minimize confusion", and cited Regina's attempts to close retail stores as an example of a restriction where provincial decisions take precedence.
+Despite this, during a media event on August 13, 2020, Fougere suggested that the city could introduce a mandate for the wearing of face masks within public spaces, but stated his preference for the province to do so as it would be "easier and simpler for people to understand and administer."
+That fall, Saskatoon Mayor Charlie Clark began developing a plan in conjunction with local health professionals and businesses to fill gaps in provincial planning, as well as to combat misinformation about the pandemic.
+This included a new framework of indicators to guide the city's response in trying to limit community transmission.